Sending SMS messages through Textlocal

 Setting up Textlocal integration

-Next, following the instructions in the shaded box on the left, complete the configuration within your Textlocal control panel before returning to this page.
+Next, following the instructions in the shaded box on the left, completing the configuration within your Textlocal control panel before returning to this page.
+Then proceed with entering the API Key and Textlocal Keyword - see next section...

 Setting the "API Key" for your integration